-He is a educationalist from the United Kingdom (now living in the USA), with an engaging combination of clarity, insight, and wit.
+Sir Ken is an educationalist from the United Kingdom (now living in the USA), with an engaging combination of clarity, insight, and wit.
 It's this last characteristic that in many ways is the most charming.
 Sir Ken is a skillful communicator appearing at the right time for those ready to learn more about nurturing those around you.

-How else do you explain nearly 17 million views on TED website--and counting.
+How else do you explain nearly 17 million views on the TED website--and counting?
 Add to this an estimated 300-million viewing audience through repeat showings at conferences, according to a recent article in TIME magazine.

 His focus--the relationship between education and creativity.

 So why aren't we getting the best out of people?